 From Points East - Proceed west over the Newport/Jamestown bridges, take Route 138 West to Route 1 South.
 Continue approximately 18 miles, take second Burlingame State Park exit.

-RHODE ISLAND STATE PARK DIVISION
+RI STATE PARK DIVISION

 RHODE ISLAND DEM